codetombomb/20230807-11-sqlalchemy-alembic-migrations-relations-cli/README.md

 ### [Taking a look at the file structure](https://alembic.sqlalchemy.org/en/latest/tutorial.html#the-migration-environment:~:text=The%20directory%20includes%20these%20directories/files%3A)

-- **`alembic`** - This directory lives within your application’s source tree and is the home of the migration environment.
+- **`migrations`** - This directory lives within your application’s source tree and is the home of the migration environment.
 - **`env.py`** - This is a Python script that is run whenever the alembic migration tool is invoked.
 It contains instructions to configure and generate a SQLAlchemy engine, procure a connection from that engine, and then invoke the migration engine using the connection for database connectivity.
 - **`README`** - Included with the various environment templates, should have something informative.
 - **`script.py.mako`** - This is a Mako template file which is used to generate new migration scripts.
 It helps generate new files within the **`versions/`** directory.